Table of Contents

 This is the first of seven 'Adapt your DMP' sections in this tour guide.
 When you have finished the chapter on data management planning, you can start filling in the 'Overview of your research project' section.
 Below you can see what elements and corresponding questions are generally included in that section.
 You can select appropriate questions and answer them to adapt your own DMP.

 For easy reference, we have put together a list of DMP-questions for all chapters in this tour guide.
-You can view and download the checklist as pdf (CESSDA, 2018a) or editable form (CESSDA, 2018b), and keep them as a reference while you are studying the contents of this guide.
+You can view and download the checklist as pdf (CESSDA, 2019a) or editable form (CESSDA, 2019b), and keep them as a reference while you are studying the contents of this guide.
+Alternatively, an online DMP solution developed by NSD is available.
+To access login with EduGain or google account is necessary.
+Currently, two templates (H2020 and a general one) are offered.

 Examples of DMP questions and answers